ylacaute/todo-react/README.md

    * No redux here, use vanilla event
  * **Archtecture**
    * Use same Maven project structure
-   * Ready to include in a Spring Boot application (coming soon :bowtie:)
    * Component-oriented (but clear separation JSX/SCSS)
  * **Responsive**
    * Use SASS and some part of KNACSS